-The average life expectancy of a walk-behind lawn mower is eight to ten years, provided you perform regular maintenance like annual tune-ups and periodic oil changes.
+The average life expectancy of a walk-behind lawn mower is eight to ten years, provided you perform regular maintenance like annual tune-ups, periodic oil changes, and using the right lawn mower oil type.
 But what do you do if the mower self-propel system fails while the mower’s engine is still in great shape and the cutting blade is still delivering a precision cut?
+How do you repair a self-propelled lawn mower?
 You don’t want to junk the equipment, but you’re also not happy that your walk-behind mower is now a cumbersome “push” mower.

 How the lawn mower self-propel system works